Nimberite-Development/ModernNet/README.md

 this to not have an effect.

 ## To-Dos
-- [ ] Rewrite code to avoid streams (unnecessary overhead)

-- [ ] Wrap packets for MC various MC versions
-  - 1.7.10 upwards may be a good start

 - [ ] Work on better documentation, with more examples.

 - [ ] Implement MC auth for the library.
   - This isn't a *must*, *but* it would improve the QoL of developers who use this library.

 - [ ] Wrap all packets and relating data for each MC version (and sharing the types/code when possible).
-  - Not a requirement but would be nice: Create an API to parse a packet from a socket/stream without any other manual code.
+  - Not a requirement but would be nice: Create an API to parse a packet from a socket/buffer without any other manual code.
+  - https://github.com/PrismarineJS/minecraft-data would likely be a very good starting point for automating generation of the packet wrappers.

 - [ ] Add more tests for verifying everything is working correctly.

-- [ ] Allow for the full API of encoding and decoding to be used even on sockets.
-  - Not necessary but may be liked by some?
+  - A W.I.P server is being made with this library so that more tests can be added.

 ## Completed Goals
 - [x] Allow for `Socket` *or* `AsyncSocket` to be used in `network.nim`.

+- [X] Rewrite code to avoid streams (unnecessary overhead).
+  - Look at `src/modernnet/buffer.nim` for this functionality.

+## Unplanned/Scrapped
+- Allow for the full API of encoding and decoding to be used even on sockets.
+  - I've decided that doing everything via `Buffer`s is much better as it allows for us to handle errors more gracefully.